python/mypy/mypyc/doc/introduction.rst

   complete quicker, reducing wasted time.
 (This needs to offset compilation time.)

-* Python is very popular.
-Even a small efficiency gain across the Python community can have a big impact.
+* Python is popular.
+Even a small efficiency gain across the Python community can have a big impact (say, in a popular library).

 How does mypyc work
 -------------------

-Mypyc can produce fast code through several key features:
+Mypyc can produce fast code through several features:

 * Mypyc uses *ahead-of-time compilation* to native code.
 This removes CPython interpreter overhead.